 GenNext of HSI

-– They will not be part of Executive committee.
+– They will not be a part of the Executive Committee.

-– The members in this group will be members of HSI and nominated of the members of the EC of HSI.
+– The members in this group will be members of HSI and will be nominated by the members of the EC.

 · The funds of the Society shall not be used to pay the fines of members who have been convicted in a court of law.